Our Approach

 Paperwork that makes sense

 Our intake process is in plain language, at your pace, with no system jargon required.
 You can complete it over multiple sessions if needed.
+We collect the information needed to understand access needs, goals, risks, communication preferences and support requirements without making the process harder than it needs to be.

 🔄